 Put the bacon drippings in your baking dish or skillet and let them melt while the oven is preheating and you're mixing up the batter.

 Beat the eggs in a medium bowl until frothy.
-Add the corn meal, salt, baking soda and baking powder, and stir to thoroughly combine.
+Add the corn meal, salt, baking soda and baking powder, and stir to combine.
 Add the buttermilk and stir well.
 Remove the hot pan from the oven.
-Swirl the pan to make sure it is coated with melted bacon drippings, and pour the bacon drippings into the batter.
-Stir well to combine.
+Swirl the pan to make sure it is coated with melted bacon drippings.
+Pour the bacon drippings into the batter and quickly stir to combine.

 Prep time: 10 minutes; Cooking time: 20-25 minutes; Total time: 30-35 minutes

 Cornbread NotesCornbread batter should be mixed, poured and baked quickly.
 As soon as the leavening ingredients (that would be the baking soda, baking powder and buttermilk) are combined, the chemical action that makes the cornbread rise is activated.
 No need to hurry; just don't mix up the batter and then make a phone call before you pop it in the oven.
 Also, make sure your baking powder is fresh.
 If it's more than six months old, it's a good idea to replace it.
 I always buy baking powder in the smallest quantity I can find.

 Our Facebook Fan Page

 Recipe Exchange, Chat

 Our website devoted to Texas books, travel, people & culture